webmonger/Screenmedia.JazzHands/component/Details.md

-# JazzHands ported to C# by IFTTT & Screenmedia
+# JazzHands for iOS and Android ported to C# by Screenmedia

 Jazz Hands is a simple keyframe-based animation framework for UIKit.
 Animations can be controlled via gestures, scroll views, KVO, or ReactiveCocoa.